 Halloween, marked every year by the calendar date of October 31st, is a debated day, at least for many a Christians.
-This is quite a celebrated day amongst Americans, or at least our children.
+It is quite a celebrated day amongst Americans.
 The stores are stocked with all things orange and black.
 It started nearly 2 months ago!

 Certainly Christians have deliberated on the value of this day for decades on end.
 And, no doubt, many Christians would rather decline an invitation to dress-up in a costume and march around the neighborhood, all with the intent of speaking the infamous words, “Trick or Treat,” at each door knocked upon.

 So, is Halloween harmful, even evil?
 Or is it just a simple ploy to get some free candy?
 I mean, can’t we just dress up as clowns or firemen (or Bible characters) in our attempt to collect some complimentary candy?
 What are we to make of all this hype, for America does know how to hype its holidays?
 Those are the questions that might just beg themselves.

 What many of us don’t realize is that all commercialized holidays actually have a history – how they came to be what they are today.
 The current practices of festivals and holidays are usually a small shadow of what they started out as, taking a few noted twists and turns over the decades, even centuries.
 The same is true of Halloween.

 In short, Halloween is connected to an ancient Gaelic festival long ago in which the Celtic people celebrated the end of the harvest, as well as the Celtic New Year (known as Samhain, pronounced sow-en).
 It was also a time used to stock up on supplies, slaughter livestock in preparation for the winter, as well as burn crops and livestock during a special fire for the Druids (these were simply the learned class amongst the Celts, despite many other tales about them).
 These ancient Gaels also believed that on October 31st, the boundaries between the living and the dead would disappear and, thus, this could result in certain problems for the living.